Shopping in Namibia

-Biltong is a dry meat whose flavour is similar to jerky, the uniqueness of this souvenir from Namibia is that it is made of various types of meat.
+Biltong is a dry meat whose flavor is similar to jerky, the uniqueness of this souvenir from Namibia is that it is made of various types of meat.
 During its preparation, beef, ostrich and antelope meat is used.
-It is bought by the weight and cut into slices, and they vacuum pack it so that it doesn’t lose its flavour.
+It is bought by the weight and cut into slices, and they vacuum pack it so that it doesn’t lose its flavor.

 Here you have a guide to the most typical products to buy in Namibia during your visit.
 This country will leave a beautiful trace in your eyes as well as the heart and the palate.